Jake-Verburgt/rcac-hpc-exchange/docs/week1/commands.md

 the copy command to recurse into directories and copy all the files within those directories.

-**Caution**
+!!! warning "Heads up!"

-* Not all options are the same in different programs, some may even mean completely different things for different programs.
+    Not all options are the same in different programs, some may even mean completely different things for different programs.
 Exercise caution and look at the manual pages for each program to make sure you understand what each option does.

 As the last part of the command, we have the argument(s).
 These tell the program what to operate on.
 This could be a file, a directory,